General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 The direct conduct of the competition is entrusted to the main panel of judges.

-Chief referee of the competition: Ermakova A.A.
+Chief judge of the competition: Ermakova A.A.

 1. Competition program: